 Employee discipline examples & how to handle them

-Administering disciplinary action rarely tops the list of any manager’s favorite aspects of the job.
-Failing to address performance issues or unacceptable behavior, however, virtually guarantees it will continue.
 A lack of action also sends a bad message to the rest of the staff.
 Infractions may increase as people feel they can do whatever they wish without fear of repercussion, and morale may drop as employees witness a work environment where offenders go unchecked.
-Not to mention, leaders who fail to use their authority to tackle problems develop a reputation as ineffective or wimpy.

-Conversely, some managers lean too heavily in the other direction.
-Whether out of desire to establish their authority, run a tight ship, or weed out less stellar performers, they jump at taking corrective action.
-But problems can arise if the punishment does not fit the crime or if steps in the company’s discipline process get ignored.
+However, problems can arise if the punishment does not fit the crime or if steps in the company’s discipline process get ignored.
 Such behavior makes current employees nervous and confused, and former employees who feel improperly terminated may take legal action.

 How can managers take proper disciplinary measures?
-Here’s a basic look at the disciplinary process followed by examples of employee discipline in various scenarios.
+Here’s a basic look at the disciplinary process, followed by examples of employee discipline in various scenarios.

 Understand company policies

-Employee discipline policy varies by organization.
-Know exactly how your organization handles everything from tardiness and dress code to serious offenses such as stealing and sexual harassment.
 Learn, too, any specifics that affect the disciplinary procedure.
-If, for instance, you are disciplining an employee who belongs to a union, a representative from that group may need to sit in on meetings or sign off on paperwork.
+If, for instance, you are disciplining an employee who belongs to a union, a representative from that group may need to attend meetings or sign off on paperwork.

-While human resources often supplies managers with disciplinary policy guidelines and templates, a great source of information is the employee handbook.
-Managers familiar with its content can use the employee handbook as a point of reference.
 The ability to show a worker exactly what rule he has broken and what consequences follow helps ensure consistent, fair treatment for all.

-Many companies follow some type of progressive discipline policy.
-This notification structure provides various levels of warnings that increase in severity if the employee does not change his ways.
-The blueprint of how violations get handled proves helpful to both managers and team members.
-Everyone is privy to expectations and procedures, which reduces guesswork and surprises.
+Many companies follow some progressive discipline policies.
+This notification structure provides various warnings that increase in severity if the employee does not change his ways.

 Exact set-ups vary, but progressive discipline tends to include the following: